-Even during these unprecedented times, the number of people quitting their jobs in the United States has been steadily rising since April 2020.
-Back then, 1.9 million people quit in that month.
-In August, the number increased to 2.8 million, the Bureau of Labor Statistics (BLS) reports.
+Today, people are leaving their jobs at a higher rate than ever before.
+In April of 2020, 1.9 million people quit their jobs in order to find something else.
+Then in August of the same year, that number increased to 2.8 million, according to the Bureau of Labor Statistics (BLS).
 Along with rising turnover rates, the cost of employee turnover has risen, as well.

-Millennials in particular are prone to job-hopping, as 6 out of 10 millennials are open to new job opportunities, and the millennial generation is the most likely to switch jobs, Gallup reports.
+Millennials, in particular, are prone to job-hopping, as 6 out of 10 of them are open to new job opportunities, and their generation is the most likely to switch jobs, Gallup reports.
 A lack of employee engagement is hurting people’s loyalty to their companies.
 Gallup reports only 15% of employees worldwide are engaged at work, and 51% of employees are actively looking for new jobs.

 What is Employee Turnover?

 Employee turnover happens two ways: voluntarily and involuntarily.
 Voluntary turnover is when an employee decides to leave an organization.
 Involuntary turnover is when an employer terminates an employee.
 Both are incredibly expensive.

 A few common reasons for voluntary turnover include:

 - The employee is approached by a company and is offered a better job

 - The employee no longer wants to work for their current company